Tribler/trustchain-superapp/README.md

 ### AI trading bot

 **AI trading bot** consist of two parts.
-1. An AI trading bot using a Naive Bayes Classifier which buys or sells Bitcoins using a decentralized market.
+1. An AI trading bot using a Naive Bayes Classifier which buys or sells Bitcoins in a decentralized market.
-2. Sending and receiving money functionality to other peers.
+2. Sending and receiving money to and from other peers.

 **Trading**
-The AI trading bot is shown upon opening the app.
-It receives bids and asks from other peers which want to buy or sell Bitcoins for Dymbe Dollars.
+The AI trading bot app is visible upon opening the superapp.
+It receives bids and asks from other peers that want to buy or sell Bitcoins for Dymbe Dollars.
 Upon receiving a bid or ask, it decides to either execute the offer or not.
 The bot can be toggled on and off using the toggle on the home screen.

 **Send/Receive**
-In the sending/receiving money fragment one can send money to a different peer, or receive money from a different peer.
+In the sending/receiving money tab one can send money to a different peer, or receive money from a different peer.
 There are two ways to find a public key:
-1. The other peer presses the send/receive toggle.
-His public key will be shown in a QR-code.
-Now upon pressing the "scan" button on your device, you can scan the QR code.
+1. The receiving peer presses the send/receive toggle.
+His public key will be shown as a QR-code.
+Now pressing the "scan" button on the sender's device allows you can scan the QR code of the receiver.
-1. Go to the "Peers" fragment in the app, and press a public key.
+1. As a sender, go to the "Peers" fragment in the app, and press the public key of the receiver.

 <img src="trustchain-trader/TraderImages/live_trading.gif" width="180"><br />
 [More about AI trading bot](trustchain-trader/readme.md)

 ### Market Bot

-The market bot app can generate bid and asks which are received by the community where it exists in.
+The market bot app can generate bids and asks which are received by the peers in the market community.
-The bid and asks can either be send automatically or manually.
-Those bids and asks will be send as IPv8 messages.
+The bid and asks can either be generated automatically or manually.
+Those bids and asks will be sent as IPv8 messages.

 <img src="trustchain-payloadgenerator/GeneratorImages/PayloadFragment.png" width="180"><br />
 [More about Market Bot](trustchain-payloadgenerator/readme.md)